stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 	* - ``accessTokens``
 	  - Link
 	  - N/A
-	  - JSON Web Tokens for token-based authentication.
+	  - A collection of valid JSON Web Tokens associated with this Account, used for token-based authentication.

 	* - ``refreshTokens``
 	  - Link
 	  - N/A
-	  - Tokens to generate additional ``accessTokens`` for token-based authentication.
+	  - A collection of valid JSON Web Tokens associated with this Account, used to generate additional ``accessTokens`` for token-based authentication.

 New Account Creation
 --------------------